peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 A single provider should not be in the position to remove the other providers' records from the delegation.
-To address this issue, this document specifies that if polling is used, parent-side entities MUST ensure that the updates indicated by CDS/CDNSKEY and CSYNC record sets are consistent across all of the child's authoritative nameservers, before taking any action based on these records.
+To address this issue, this document specifies that parent-side entities MUST ensure that the updates indicated by CDS/CDNSKEY and CSYNC record sets are consistent across all of the child's authoritative nameservers, before taking any action based on these records.

 Readers are expected to be familiar with DNSSEC, including [@!RFC4033], [@!RFC4034], [@!RFC4035], [@?RFC6781], [@!RFC7344], [@!RFC7477], and